Frequently Asked Questions

 Students who do not receive need-based financial aid awards are still eligible to apply for certain other loans, payment plans, and parent loans.
 These are all made available to help families fit tuition payments into their budgets more easily.
-Call or e-mail the Financial Aid Office for more information on federal unsubsidized stafford loans and federal parent PLUS loans.
+Call or e-mail the Student Financial Services Office for more information on federal unsubsidized Stafford loans and federal parent PLUS loans.

 Am I eligible to apply for financial aid?

-If you have questions concerning your eligibility to apply for Financial Aid, please visit our Student Eligibility Page.
+If you have questions concerning your eligibility to apply for Financial Aid, please visit our Financial Aid Eligibility page.

 Where can I get more information?